grafana/alloy/docs/sources/tasks/debug.md

 <!-- TODO: add screenshot once the branch is ready to go to main -->

-The live debugging provides a real-time stream of debugging data from a component.
+Live debugging provides a real-time stream of debugging data from a component.
 You can access this page from the corresponding [Component detail page](#component-detail-page).

 Live debugging allows you to do the following: